 Where a school is oversubscribed, a waiting list will be in operation.
-The waiting lists will remain open whilst the number of places in the year group is full, or until 20th July each year.
+The waiting lists will remain open whilst the number of places in the year group is full, or until the end of the school academic year.
 A child's position on this waiting list will be determined by the application of the school's published oversubscription criteria.
+If any applications are received that have higher priority within the admission oversubscription criteria, these will be placed higher than applications that may have been on the list for some time.
+Being on a waiting list does not mean that a place will eventually become available.